Propagation of smallness and control for heat equations: Introduction

 Now, we consider any arbitary finite linear combination of the form

-and given a small subset $E\subset M$ (of positive Lebesgue measure or at least not too small), we want to understand how $L^p$ norms of the restrictions of $\phi$ on the set $E$ dominate Sobolev norms of $\phi$ on $M$.
+and given a small subset $E\subset M$ (of positive Lebesgue measure or at least not too small in a sense to be made precise later), we want to understand how $L^p$ norms of the restrictions of $\phi$ on the set $E$ dominate Sobolev norms of $\phi$ on $M$.

 In the case of domains and constant coefficient Laplace operator and subsets of positive Lebesgue measures, or in the case of Lipschitz metrics and open subsets $E$, this is now quite well understood~\cite{AEWZ14, JeLe99}.
-Here we shall be interested in the two cases where $M$ is a $W^{2, \infty}$ compact manifold of dimension $d$ with or without boundary (endowed with a Lipschitz metric) and observation domains $E$ of positive Lebesgue measure or even of positive $d- \delta$ dimensional Hausdorff measures $\mathcal{H}^{d-\delta}$ for $\delta >0$ small enough (see below for a precise definition).
+Here we shall be interested in the two cases where $M$ is a $W^{2, \infty}$ compact manifold of dimension $d$ with or without boundary (endowed with a Lipschitz metric) and observation domains $E$ of positive Lebesgue measure or even of positive $(d- \delta)$- dimensional Hausdorff content for $\delta >0$ small enough, but depending only on the dimension of the manifold $M$.

-Here and below by $W^{2, \infty}$ manifolds, we mean that the change of charts are $C^1 \cap W^{2, \infty}$ maps ($C^1$ with second order distribution derivatives bounded a.e. or equivalently the derivatives of the change of charts are Lipshitz functions).
+Here and below by $W^{2, \infty}$ manifolds, we mean that the change of charts are $C^1 \cap W^{2, \infty}$ maps ($C^1$ with second order distribution derivatives bounded a.e. or equivalently the derivatives of the change of charts are Lipschitz functions).
 We allow slightly more general operators than Laplace-Beltrami operators and assume that $M$ is endowed with a Lipschitz (definite positive) metric $g$ and a Lipschitz (positive) density $\kappa$.
 Let be the corresponding Laplace operator.
+When $\kappa(x) = \sqrt{\det g(x)}$, we recover the usual Laplace-Beltrami operator on $(M,g)$.

 In all the results below, the manifold $M$ will be assumed to satisfy the $W^{2, \infty}$ regularity above and unless stated explicitely otherwise, $\Delta$ stands for the operator defined by~\eqref{delta} with Dirichlet or Neumann boundary condition if $\partial M \neq \emptyset $.
-Recall that the Hausdorff content of a set $E\subset \mathbb{R}^n$ is
+Recall that the $d$-Hausdorff content (or measure) of a set $E\subset \mathbb{R}^n$ is

 and the Hausdorff dimension of $E$ is defined as